 EV.
 JESSE GIBSON, of St. Catharines, Ont., was born on the 2nd of December, 1857, at Brantford.
-He received his education at the public schools and Collegiate Institute there, and at Spurgeon's Pastors' College, London, Eng.
-He learned the business of a printer, and for some time was foreman of the pressroom of the Brantford Expositor.
+He R EV.
+JESSE GIDSON, OF St. Cautarines, Ont., was some on the Institute there, and at Spurgeon's Pastors' College, received his education at the public schools and Collegiate Institute there, and at Spurgeon's Pastors' College, London, Eng.
+He learned the business of a printer, and for some time was foreman of the press-room of the Brantford Expositor.
 He also worked in Buffalo on the Commercial Advertiser.
 He was converted in 1874 during the revival held in Brantford by Varley, and commenced Christian work immediately in connection with Y.M.C.A., preaching in the jail, distributing tracts, etc. He was raised a Methodist, but changing his views on the subject of baptism, he joined the Baptist denomination, and united with the First Baptist Church, Brantford.
 In 1877 he felt called to the ministry, and gave up his business to take a theological course.
 The late John Harris, of Brantford, recognizing his call to the ministry, generously offered to bear the expense of his education, including a three years' course in England.
 While in England he became temporary pastor of two churches.
 Returning to Canada in 1881, he went to Plattsville, where he remained one year, when he received a call to Portage la Prairie, Man.
 He was pastor of the church there five years and secretary of the Manitoba Baptist Missions.
-Returning to Outario, he was two years at St. George, when he received a pressing invitation to the Oneen Street Baptist Church, St. Catharines, his present charge, which he accepted, much to the regret of the people at St. George.
+Returning to Ontario, he was two years at St. George, when he received a pressing invitation to the Queen Street Baptist Church, St. Catharines, his present charge, which he accepted, much to the regret of the people at St. George.
 Notwithstanding the great disastrous fire, the burning of the church to the ground, one year after removing to this charge under his leadership and inspiration, the congregation, with commendable energy, immediately set to work and erected a large and beautiful edifice, and the church is now in a prosperous condition, both spiritually and financially.
 He was married on the 17th of January, 1882, to Miss Ada Stubbs, of Brantford.